finbox-in/documentation/docs/device-connect/android.md

 </template>
 </CodeSwitcher>

+**Behavior**:
+- Deletes all locally stored data associated with the active customerId.
+- Does not affect server-side data.
+- Can be safely called while offline; the reset is performed on-device.
+- Syncing can be restarted by simply calling startPeriodicSync() again.

 ## Forget User

-If a user requests to be forgotten, use the `forgetUser` method.
-This will delete all user details from our system, ensuring this meets digital guidelines for right to be forgotten.
+Use the `forgetUser` method to permanently delete all user data from FinBox systems.
+This should be used to comply with requests under data privacy laws (e.g., GDPR) or full account deletion flows.

 <CodeSwitcher :languages="{kotlin:'Kotlin',java:'Java'}">
 <template v-slot:kotlin>